denten-books/plain-text/5-chapter.md

 the real artichoke by stripping it of its leaves," writes Wittgenstein [@wittgenstein_blue_1965, 125].
 Instead, the leaves themselves, when bundled together, *are* the artichoke.
 At which point of peeling the artichoke does the artichoke disappear into leafy particulates?
-It is a patently misguided question.
+The form of the question itself misses the point.
 The question of cognition, for Wittgenstein, fails in a similar way.
 Our mistake lies in attempting to reduce cognitive activity like "reading" to a set of either external (functional) attributes or internal (formal) mental structures.
 Yet neither of these are sufficient.
 Reading happens in the head and on the page [@wittgenstein_blue_1965, 16].
 Wittgenstein explains that:

 > In the consideration of our problems one of the most dangerous ideas is the
 > idea that we think with, or in, our heads [...]
 'Thinking takes place in the